OSGeo/PROJ/docs/source/apps/proj.rst

     Special option for binary coordinate data input and output through standard input and standard output.
 Data is assumed to be in system type double floating point words.
-This option is to be used when proj is a son process and allows bypassing formatting operations.
+This option is to be used when :program:`proj` is a son process and allows bypassing formatting operations.

 .. option:: -i